12 Easy Ways to Brighten a Dark Room – Simple Tips & Tricks

 Regardless of whether you like warm or cool light, paint your ceilings white.
 I use Sherwin Williams Pure White in a flat finish.
 I once made the mistake of painting a ceiling using high gloss thinking it would brighten the room more, which it did, but it looked horrible since it showed every imperfection in the ceiling.

-If your ceiling is very high and perfect then paint it high gloss, but a flat white finish on a ceiling will provide light reflecting qualities to a room, too.
+If your ceiling is very high and perfectly smooth, then paint it high gloss, but a flat white finish on a ceiling will provide light reflecting qualities to a room also.

 6. Add Glossy Wainscoting to Walls